-The length of Americans’ everyday commutes keeps growing – and so does commuters’ frustration.
-However, you can turn some of that transportation rage into funds by using credit cards that speed up the rewards you earn.
+Commuting takes up a lot of the day.
+Now you can turn some of that transportation time into funds by using credit cards that speed up the rewards you earn

 A Platinum card member receives $15 in Uber credits for U.S. rides every month, plus a bonus $20 in December.
 That’s as much as $200 for Uber rides each year.
 On top of that, every holder of a Platinum card secures Uber VIP status and earns 2x rewards points on U.S. rides when charging them on an eligible AmEx card.